bouletmarc/D2R-BMBot/README.md

 # REQUIREMENTS

     - .Net Framework 4.7.2
-    - Windows 64bit (the game must run in 64x)
+    - Windows 64bit (the game must run in 64x, UNTESTED ON 32BIT)
-    - Screen size of 1920x1080 preferably for now
-    - Play in fullscreen ONLY for now
-    - Visual Studio 2022 preferably in you want to changes parameters and rebuild the application

 # USAGE

  Start D2R, then start the bot.

+    - Use the application App.exe in '/bin/x64/Debug/' folder
     - Press Numpad5 to Start or Stop the bot alternativly

 # CONFIGURE

+    - Settings for Bots configurations are in file BotSettings.txt
-    - Settings for Bot and Char configurations are in file CharConfig.cs
+    - Settings for Char configurations are in file CharSettings.txt
-    - Settings for Items picking configurations are in file ItemsAlert.cs
+    - Settings for Items picking configurations are in file ItemsSettings.txt

 # FEATURES

   - Pick desired Items
+  - Lower Kurast script
   - Baal leech script
   - Baal games searching script
   - Chaos leech script (not finished)